 According to Narayan Avadhani, a biochemist and senior author on the work, the process of bone degradation and rebuilding in normal individuals proceeds in a balanced way.
 Some people, however, produce way more osteoclasts.
 This then leads to osteoporosis and bone loss.
 He said that once mitochondrial functions are affected, it affects not only energy production but also triggers a stress signaling which induces overproduction of osteoclasts.

 Avadhani’s lab examined the effects of mitochondrial dysfunction on various phenomena including liver disease and cancer.
 The researchers took a close look at how the problems with mitochondria had effects on a type of immune cell called macrophages.

 Macrophages are normally the immune system’s front line.
 They engulf and digest foreign invaders in the body.
 They can also diversify and transform into osteoclasts during the right circumstances.

 The researchers damaged a key enzyme, cytochrome oxidase C, in charge of energy production in mitochondria in lab-grown mouse macrophages.
-This led to the macrophages releasing various signaling molecules which are associated with inflammatory reaction.
+This led to the macrophages releasing various signaling molecules that are associated with inflammatory reactions.
 It also encouraged them to go follow the path to becoming osteoclasts.

 Avadhani said that they planned to look into RANK-L getting replaced by mitochondrial stress signaling.

 The team confirmed their findings in a mouse model.
-It showed that animals that had a mutation which lead to dysfunctional mitochondria had increased osteoclasts production.
+It showed that animals that had a mutation that leads to dysfunctional mitochondria had increased osteoclasts production.
 Their macrophages also had high levels of phagocytosis.
 This is the process by which immune cells engulf and eat invaders.

 Future research from the team may look into how safeguarding mitochondria function might protect against osteoporosis.